Spikenard Essential Oil

 Spikenard Essential Oil Sustainability Concerns

-Spikenard is an endangered plant.
+Spikenard is critically endangered.
 Over-harvesting of Spikenard for use in the production of Spikenard Essential Oil is responsible for causing greater endangerment to this revered plant.
 Whenever possible consider using and purchasing alternate essential oils to use in place of endangered Spikenard Essential Oil.
 Vetiver Essential Oil is a possibility.
 When purchasing Spikenard Essential Oil, ensure that you are purchasing it only from a reputable supplier that focuses upon the legal sourcing and sustainability of Spikenard.
 For more information about the circumstances, read Tisserand Institute's article Spikenard and Sustainability.
+Also refer to the "Sustainability and Conservation Status" section below.

 Common Method of Extraction